mgwhitman/live-work-locate/README.md

 [Esri's ArcGIS API for JavaScript](http://help.arcgis.com/en/webapi/javascript/arcgis/);
 see the site for concepts, samples, and a reference for using the API to create mapping web sites.

+##Selecting Your Configuration

+The live-work-locate repo contains 2 application configurations: Live Work Locate for State Government, and Live Work Locate for Local Government.

+To get the Live Work Locate for State Government use the configuration name config.js to To get the Live Work Locate for Local Government configuration rename configLG.js to config.js

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.